Cheech and Chong’s Last Movie - at the Moviehouse in Millerton

 Silent Film Comedy “Speedy” starring Harold Lloyd with Live Theater Organ

-join us for a special screening of the 1928 classic Speedy, starring the legendary Harold Lloyd.
+The New York Theatre Organ Society proudly presents a special screening of the 1928 classic Speedy, starring the legendary Harold Lloyd.
 This beloved silent comedy follows a taxi driver navigating a wild day in New York City, packed with slapstick stunts and unforgettable scenes—including a cameo by Babe Ruth!

 Providing live accompaniment on the Allen T321Q Theatre Organ is acclaimed organist Peter Krasinski, known for his thrilling, spontaneous scores that breathe new life into silent film classics.
 His performance will transform Speedy into a dynamic, once-in-a-lifetime cinematic event.